PtrBreak/WinPSP/README.md

 1. Windows begins shutdown and enters the **PRESHUTDOWN** phase
 2. WinPSP receives the `SERVICE_CONTROL_PRESHUTDOWN` control code
-3. WinPSP executes all configured commands sequentially
+3. WinPSP executes the configured command
 4. Shutdown is blocked until:
-   - All commands finish, or
+   - The command completes, or
-   - A command hits its timeout
+   - The timeout is reached
 5. WinPSP exits, allowing shutdown to continue

-This behavior is deterministic and fully auditable.
+The entire process is deterministic and auditable.
+WinPSP does **not** attempt to delay or modify Windows’ shutdown logic—it only executes during PRESHUTDOWN and exits according to its rules.

 ---

 ## Building from Source

-WinPSP is written in Go and requires no CGO.
+WinPSP is written in Go and does not require CGO.
-If you already use Go, simply run:

 ```
 go build .